 If payments aren’t required, then making payments is taking money out of your pocket.
 You might be saving money in the long run, but these loans are typically used by older homeowners who might be less concerned about the long term.

-This is especially true if you have no heirs who you want to inherit the home.
+This is especially true if you have no heirs to pass on your home to.
 In that case, you can simply let the lender take your home when you move out or die, and never worry about making any payments on the loan.

 Paying off a reverse mortgage is rarely a good idea, says Martin Orefice, CEO of Rent To Own Labs, a real estate company based in Orlando, Florida.